AlGa: Safety concerns

 Due to AlGa's extreme lack of structural integrity and inability to form a protective oxide layer, gallium metal is considered to be corrosive.
 If AlGa were to form on an aluminum structure, the aforementioned structure could weaken or collapse.
-Gallium is illegal to transport on aircraft as it could compromise the integrity of the aluminum hull.
+Gallium is subject to strict packaging requirements for transportation by aircraft as it could compromise the integrity of the aluminum hull.